petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md

 ---
 # Configuring SEO and Open Graph

-> Available DXP/Portal 7.3+
+{bdg-secondary}`Available: Liferay DXP/Portal 7.3+`

-Display page templates are custom layouts used to display individual content items at a dedicated URL.
-These layouts are built using both fragments and widgets and can be created for web content articles, documents, blog entries, and more.
-Each template has its own SEO and Open Graph settings that can be filled manually and dynamically.
+Display page templates are custom layouts that display individual content items at a dedicated URL.
+These layouts use both fragments and widgets and can be created for web content articles, documents, blog entries, and more.
+Each template has its own SEO and Open Graph settings that can be filled manually or dynamically.

 Follow these steps to configure SEO and Open Graph settings for a display page template: